 Looking at a title such as How to Write About Music, you might expect it to proceed in different directions.
 One of them being a style manual pointing out the correct ways to reference musical works, different terms describing the various parts of a song, and a general overview of terms associated with different instruments and their sounds.
 Another direction would be more rock&roll about it, emphasizing that it’s not about the words but about feels, and that you therefore should infuse your writing with as much soulfelt honest appreciation the strained rules of grammar can contain, and then some.
 The possibility space afforded by such a broad title warrants an exploration.

-My interest in this book came about through a most circuitous route, where all pieces individually came together in a single endpoint.
-One such piece is Bourdieu at one point saying that music is beyond words and thus have nothing to say, which enables its critics to say anything about it.
-As you might imagine, this thought in and of itself is enough to raise the question of how to write about writing about music.
-If the subject matter has nothing to say, how to say things to those who wish to say something about it?
+Bourdieu said at one point that music is beyond words, and thus has nothing to say.
+This opens up for critics to say anything about it; since music is beyond discourse, any discourse on the topic would have to be grounded in itself.
+As you might imagine, this raises the question of how to write about writing about music.
+If the subject matter has nothing to say, how does one go about saying things to those who wish to say something about it?

-Another such piece is there eternal question of how writing itself is possible.
+Ponder this conundrum enough, and you end up in the slightly more brutal question of how writing itself is possible.
 It would seem not to be, as most things point back to other things, making it inevitable to make amends to the text and include these other things.
 These things in turn point to other things, and as this process furthers, the text becomes either too long or – as is more often the case – incoherent.
+There is no starting point.
 The constant referencing and necessity to invoke other things to say what’s to be said limits the ability to write anything.
 Yet there is clear, coherent writing, and this points to its possibility.
 Like a bumblebee, it flies.

 How do you dance about architecture?
 How do you explore the possible spaces afforded by the music that surrounds you?
 How do you turn the oontz oontz oontz drum drum oontz into an ecstatic heartpounding in your reader?